schollz/goagrep/README.md

 ```

 # Run
-To use, you first must build a database of words (here using a subset size of 3):
+First compile a list of your phrases or words that you want to match (see `testlist`).
+Then you can build a `fmbs` database using:

 ```
 $ fmbs build -l testlist -o words.db